-- 2.01 Before starting the rescue, plan quickly, but carefully, how the operation can best be carried out.
-The most important details to be considered are the following: - (a) Probable cause of the disability (electric shock, sickness, fainting, etc.).
+2.01 Before starting the rescue, plan quickly, but carefully, how the operation can best be carried out.
+The most unportant details to be considered are the following:

+(a) Probable cause of the disability (electric shock, sickness, fainting, etc.).
 In an electric shock case determine, if possible, the source of the shock and whether or not the contact has been cleared.
-If the source is not apparent or if the nature of the disability cannot be determined from the ground, assume that the injured person has been shocked and that the contact still exists, and use the protective measures applying to such cases. - (b) Rescue tools available such as rope, Insulated Gloves, pliers, tree pruner, climbers, body belt, safety strap, ladder.
-(An extension ladder may be used, under some conditions, to facilitate the removal of the victim.) - (c) Assistants to help handle rope in lowering him from pole. - (d) Position of victim with respect to wires and other attachments on pole. - (e) Method to be used in clearing contact between victim and source of shock.
-(Lifting him clear, opening switch, cutting wires, etc. If wires are to be cut, consider possibility of unsound pole falling due to unbalanced load effect on the pole.)
-Observe Paras.
-3.06 and 5.06. - (f) Side of pole to be climbed and position from which rescue work will be done. - (g) Point of attachment for rope to be used in lowering the employee. - (h) Need for cutting wires below victim which might interfere with rescue work and the lowering operations.
+If the source is not apparent or if the nature of the disability cannot be determined from the ground, assume that the injured person has been shocked and that the contact still exists, and use the protective measures applying to such cases.

+(b) Rescue materials available such as rope, rubber gloves, pliers, tree pruner, climbers, body belt, safety strap, ladder.
+(An extension ladder may be used, under some conditions, to facilitate the removal of the victim.)

+(c) Assistants to help handle rope in lowering him from pole.

+(d) Position of victim with respect to wires and other attachments on pole.

+(e) Method to be used in clearing contact between victim and source of shock.
+(Lifting him clear, opening switch, cutting wires, etc. If wires are to be cut, consider possibility of unsound pole falling due to unbalanced load effect on

+(f) Side of pole to be climbed and position from which rescue work will be done.

+(g) Point of attachment for rope to be used in lowering the employee.

+(h) Need for cutting wires below victim which might interfere with rescue work and the lowering operations.

-- (i) Protection of rescuer from electric shock (if pole, rope or other equipment is wet). - (j) Availability of truck to be used (with necessary precautions) as an insulated platform, particularly under wet conditions. - 2.02 If the necessary equipment or help is not available to perform a safe rescue the Fire Department or the Hydro Company should be called for assistance. - 2.03 Employees should become generally familiar with the types of construction used by the electric companies that operate in the localities where rescue work may be necessary so that they may be able to estimate the voltages of different types of circuits.
+(i) Protection of rescuer from electric shock (if pole, rope or other equipment is wet).

+(j) Availability of truck to be used (with necessary precautions) as an insulated platform, particularly under wet conditions.

+2.02 Employees should become generally familiar with the types of construction used by the electric companies that operate in the localities where rescue work may be necessary so that they may be able to estimate the voltages of different types of circuits.